Get

 • Hypertrophic cardiomyopathy

 Another issue to watch out for in this breed is obesity.
-As a cat originally bred to be active and live a life mostly outdoors, as an indoor cat, they are prone to putting on weight quickly.
-Obesity in domestic cats is a major problem and can increase the risk of them developing other conditions, such as diabetes.
+As a cat originally bred to be active and live a life mostly outdoors, as an indoor cat, similarly to other cat breeds, they may be prone to putting on weight quickly.
+Obesity in domestic cats is a major problem and can increase the risk of them developing other conditions, such as diabetes, urinary, joint, breathing issues, and many more.
 Making sure your cat gets plenty of exercise and doesn’t eat too much is the best way to keep an American Shorthair’s weight in check.

 Keeping your cat’s teeth in good condition is also important, so regular brushing combined with vet checks when needed is recommended.